Green Surgery Challenge

 Green Surgery Challenge Project Funders

-The Green Surgery Challenge is funded with gold sponsorship from NIHR MedTech Co-operative in Surgical Technologies and Elemental Healthcare, silver sponsorship from Royal College of Surgeons England and Royal College of Surgeons Edinburgh, and partners, the Sustainable Healthcare Coalition and Brighton and Sussex Medical School.
+The Green Surgery Challenge is funded with gold sponsorship from NIHR MedTech Co-operative in Surgical Technologies and Elemental Healthcare, silver sponsorship from Royal College of Surgeons England and Royal College of Surgeons Edinburgh, bronze sponsorship from the AHSN Network and Vanguard Medical Remanufacturing, and partners, the Sustainable Healthcare Coalition, the Association for Perioperative Practice, and Brighton and Sussex Medical School.

 The Green Surgery Challenge 2021 is being created and delivered through collaboration between a group of supportive partners: